John Black (Days of Our Lives): 1986–2009

-John Black was modeled after Robert Ludlum's spy, Jason Bourne, with elements of Ian Fleming's James Bond and martial-arts exponent Bruce Lee (John Black is a practitioner of the art of Jeet Kune Do).
+John Black was modeled after Robert Ludlum's spy, Jason Bourne, with elements of Ian Fleming's James Bond and Legendary martial-arts master/actor and philosopher Bruce Lee (John Black is a practitioner of the art of Jeet Kune Do).
 He has spent a good portion of his tenure on the series as an undercover agent for the International Security Alliance (ISA), the show's fictional secret-intelligence service (similar to that of Bruce Lee’s character from his final completed film Enter The Dragon).
 Days introduced audiences to the character in November 1985 as a heavily-bandaged amnesiac who was recovering from extensive reconstructive facial surgery.
 He was initially known only as "the Pawn", a name given to him by Stefano DiMera because of his love of chess.
 Stefano originally possessed and controlled him via brainwashing before Stefano's lieutenant, Ilya Petrov, assumed control of him.
 Victor Kiriakis took control of the Pawn after Victor had Petrov executed.
 During this time, despite an overall "Cold War" vibe—with the espionage angle, strategic locations such as Stockholm, Russian nationals such as Petrov and the Englund siblings (Lars and Britta), and the presence of the KGB—the underlying theme was more related to rivalries between competing Salem-based criminal organizations.

 After escaping Victor's control, the Pawn renamed himself "John Black" after a name he saw on a war memorial.
 John meets Dr. Marlena Evans after he saves her from a criminal who attempted to rob Shenanigan's.
 He and Marlena develop a rapport almost immediately and he obtains a job as a security guard at Salem's University Hospital, where Marlena is a psychiatrist.
 Marlena begins to wonder about John's true identity.
 They come to believe that John was really Marlena's husband Roman Brady, who had been presumed dead two years earlier, and resume their lives as a happily-married couple and parents.
 John Black, now "Roman", rejoins the Salem police department and is promoted to commander.
 Their happiness is fleeting as Marlena is kidnapped by Roman's old enemy, Orpheus, and supposedly dies.